The Surprising Truth About APR vs. Interest Rate for Credit Cards

-When you get a new credit card, you’ll often see a range of numbers: minimum payments, due dates, balance transfer fees, and something called the “annual percentage rate” (APR).
+When you get a new credit card, you’ll often see a range of numbers: minimum monthly payments, due dates, balance transfer fees, and something called the “annual percentage rate” (APR).

 You may have heard of APRs when it comes to home loans — and if you’re a veteran home buyer, you know they’re not the same as interest rates.